summa-tx/bcoin-relaylib/README.md

 # bcoin-relaylib

+Indexes data that is useful for relays and emits events over websockets.

 # Overview

-Indexs data for relays and emits events over websockets.
+Register a `Request` with the server and be alerted when a particular outpoint is consumed or a UTXO with a particular scriptPubKey is created.
+This can be used to automate the creation of stateless SPV proofs, fraud proofs or anything else that would be useful to do when an output is consumed or created.

 # Usage